AlexisBalzano/ARAS/ReadMe.txt

       Unless specified in the update, you can keep your settings, to do so, proceed as follow:
       Before reinstalling ARAS, make sure to save both rwydata.json & config.json in an other folder, after the reinstall, launch ARAS, it will create those 2 files back, you can replace them with your old config.

+##Changelog

+v3.5.0 Addition of Setting window + Minor UI rework
+      - Addition of setting window making the user able to add/modify airports' runway data via the interface
+      - Addition of a loading screen as well as an error screen if backend happens to fail (unlikely but if occurs, send me a message)

+v3.0.0 Major UI update :
+      - new dark themed sober interface & refined controls

 ## Author